What is The Cost of a Facelift?

 In spite of the huge rise in popularity of nonsurgical cosmetic procedures, surgical face lifts remain a very popular option for those seeking drastic and long-lasting facial rejuvenation.
 The reality is that although nonsurgical treatments have their purpose, they do not offer the same results as an expertly performed face lift.
 In today’s modern, fast-paced world, the surgical face lift is still considered the gold standard for those who wish to revitalize their appearance.
 Since not all surgeons excel at all things, always do your homework and make sure your plastic surgeon specializes in face lifts if you’re considering undergoing the procedure.

 A partial or mini face lift is a modified, less invasive version of a traditional face lift in which small incisions are placed around your hairline to correct sagging skin by lifting up the lower half of your face.
-The average cost of a mini face lift ranges from $3,500 to $8,000, although costs can vary based on location and the track record of your provider.
+The cost of a mini face lift can vary based on location and the track record of your provider.
 Fees associated with facility use and anesthesia can result in additional costs.
-A mini-face lift cost at Toronto Plastic Surgeons starts at $9,999.
+A mini-face lift cost at Toronto Plastic Surgeons starts at $13,999.

 The mini-face lift procedure uses minimal incisions to remove sagging or excess skin around the face, jaw and neck.
 These tiny incisions are hidden in the natural folds located behind the ear and the hairline in order to avoid any visible scarring.
 If you’ve experienced a loss of muscle tone and skin elasticity on your lower face and neck, or have sagging jowls, a mini-face lift may be the solution.
 Mini face lifts are often combined with fat transfer procedures to restore volume to the face.
 Fat transfers involve harvesting unwanted fat from other areas of the body and then using it to improve facial balance and structure.